-Military Contractors Are Pioneering Digital Twins
+Military Defense Organizations and Contractors are Trailblazing with Digital Twins

 The Digital Twin Consortium Aerospace & Defense Working Group focuses on the applicability of digital twins across the lifecycle in various industries, including land, maritime, air, cyber, and space.

 The goals of the group are to help organizations improve operational efficiency, resiliency, and sustainability: reduce maintenance costs, optimize equipment design and capacity, and improve the performance of airplanes, ships, ground vehicles, satellites, infrastructure, and so on using digital twin technology and methodology.

 Ascertain applicability to different stages of the product lifecycle

 - Identify the need for interoperability.

 - Evaluate the interaction required between physical and digital components.